There are many Trade Union Problems within the organization and outside of the organization. The following are the trade union problems.

 - Due to lake of financial resources trade unions do not appoint whole-time office bearers.

-5. Political nature of Unions: The Trade unions by their very nature are political.
-Trade unions through their collection action are organizations concerned with the interest of a particular class.
+5. Political nature of Trade Unions: The Trade unions by their very nature are political.
+Trade unions through their collective action are organizations concerned with the interest of a particular class.
 However,they are also concerned with the distribution of power and decision-making.
-These two features make the trade unions political,and the inter-relationship between political and trade unions is perpetual.
-Both trade unions and political parties have a vested interest in each other as the effect of their actions and strength is of interest to each other.
+These two features make the trade unions political, and the inter-relationship between political and trade unions is perpetual.
+Both trade unions and political parties have a vested interest in each other as the effect of their actions and strength are of interest to each other.